giflw/datacrow/readme/readme.txt

 Data Crow can be started by typing "java -Xmx256m -jar datacrow.jar".
 On Windows platforms the datacrow.exe file can be used to start.

-Data Crow needs to be pointed to its installation directory.
-This can be done by setting the DATACROW_HOME system environment variable.
-In case you do not know how to do this for your operating system or when you are using multiple installations of Data Crow you can also choose to use the -dir: parameter (explained below).

-Additional parameters:
+If you use multiple Data Crow installations you have several choices to make:

+    -Set up a user folder on a network share.
+Each of the Data Crow installations will point to this user folder.
+This is established by selecting the same user folder
+     on each of the Data Crow installations.

+    -In case you run multiple Data Crow instances on one machine you can either have
+     them using the same user directory (sharing the same settings and data) or assign a separate user folder to each of the installations (-userdir parameter)..

+    -In addition to the above you can share the user folder between the various installations but have them using a different database per installation (-db parameter).

+The various parameters you can use are listed below:

     -db:<database name>
      Forces Data Crow to use another database.

     -dir:<installation directory>
      Use this parameter when Data Crow starts incorrectly and complains about missing directories (non Windows platform only).

     -userdir:<user directory>
      Use this parameter to specify a specific user directory.
 Multiple instances of Data Crow can be started using this parameter.
 Additionally the selected user folder path will not be stored in the datacrow.properties file.
+You can also make the path relative to the Data Crow installation folder by supplying the path as './<folder name>'.
+Example: -userdir:./data

     -webserver
      Starts the web server without starting the actual Data Crow application.